Kivy - Open source Python library for rapid development of applications

 |Ubuntu PPA||How to use software from PPA||12 Mb|

-Create you own APK by following the documentation about Packaging for Android
+Create your own APK by following the documentation on Packaging for Android

-We haven't published our demos, but the winner of Kivy game contest #1 have been packaged for IOS: Deflectouch on iTunes.
+We haven't published our demos, but the winner of the first Kivy game contest has been packaged for IOS: Deflectouch on iTunes.

 A Virtual Machine with Android SDK and NDK and all other pre-requisites pre installed to ease apk generation:

-Take a look at our instructions on Installation of Development version.
+Take a look at our guide toinstallation of the development version.

 - Report a bug or request a feature in our issue tracker